katajakasa/SDL_kitchensink/README.md

 Library requirements:
 * SDL2 (>=2.0.3) (Note!
 Examples require 2.0.4!)
-* FFMPEG (>=2.8)
+* FFmpeg (>=2.8)
 * CUnit (optional, for unittests)

 Note that Clang might work, but is not tested.
-Older SDL2 and FFMPEG library versions may or may not work; versions noted here are the only ones tested.
+Older SDL2 and FFmpeg library versions may or may not work; versions noted here are the only ones tested.

 ### 1.1.
 Debian / Ubuntu